A ‘thought experiment’ aimed to highlight the danger of misusing artificial intelligence

 A drug-developing artificial intelligence needed just six hours to find 40,000 potentially deadly chemical weapons, a new study has found.

-The authors of the paper, published in Nature Machine Intelligence earlier this month, said they conducted a “thought experiment” to determine whether artificial intelligence (AI) could be misused by malicious actors.
+The authors of the paper, published in Nature Machine Intelligence earlier this month, said they conducted a “thought experiment” to determine whether artificial intelligence (AI) might be misused by malicious actors.
 And the results of their work have proven that the danger is real.

 As part of the study, the AI was fed the usual data, but it was programmed to process it in a different way, looking for toxic combinations.